microsoft/gov-solutions/_data_models/event-management.md

 ---
 title: "Event Management"
-description: "Data model for creating and managing events, attendees, and bookable resources (reservations and payments) used by government programs for scheduling, registration, and resource allocation."
+description: "Data model for creating and managing events, attendees, sessions, sponsors, and bookable resources (reservations and payments) used by government programs for scheduling, registration, and resource allocation."
 thumbnail: /assets/use_cases/event-management.png
-latest_release: v1.0.0.1
+latest_release: v1.1.0.0
 required_data_models:
   - core
 related_use_cases: